nasa/cumulus/tf-modules/internal/cumulus-test-cleanup/README.md

 Copy the `terraform.tfvars.sample` file to `terraform.tfvars`.
 Populate the sample file with values that apply to your AWS environment.

+As this should be deployed once per AWS account, the remote state should be configured in the `terraform.tf` file, so updates can be made later.

 Run `terraform init`.

 Run `terraform apply`.